Testura/Testura.Mutation/README.md

 ![Unima Logo](https://i.imgur.com/ELDUHai.png)

-Are you looking for ways to improve your unit tests quality and coverage?
+Are you looking for ways to improve your unit tests quality and test coverage?
 Then Unima and mutation testing may be something for you.

 Unima is a mutation testing tool for C# and will verify the quality of your unit tests by injecting different mutations in your code and running your unit tests.
 If your unit tests: